lprincewhn/AutoOps/AlarmProvision/README.md

 EngineCPUUtilization|80|It is the threshold of EngineCPUUtilization.
 CreditSupportMinute|30|The left minutes the instances can run with 100% CPUUtilization.
 Adjustment is needed after the instance type changed because it depends on the number of vcpu.
 It will determine the threshold of CPUCreditBalance.
 DatabaseMemoryUsagePercentage|80|It is the threshold of DatabaseMemoryUsagePercentage.
+SwapUsageMB|50|It will determine the threshold of SwapUsage.
 BaseNetworkBandwidth|1|Only for instance with burst IO performacne.
 It will determine the threshold of max(NetworkReceiveThroughput,NetworkTransmitThroughput).
 Adjustment is needed after the instance type changed.
 MaxNetworkBandwidth|0.8|Only for instance with consistant IO performacne.
 It will determine the threshold of max(NetworkReceiveThroughput,NetworkTransmitThroughput).
 Adjustment is needed after the instance type changed.
+CurrConnections|60000|It will determine the threshold of CurrConnections.